 The Netherlands introduced earnings stripping rules per 1 January 2019 based on the European Anti-Tax Avoidance Directive.
 These limitation rules cover both third party and related party interest.
 The deduction of net interest expenses is currently limited to the highest of (i) 30% of the earnings before interest, taxes, depreciation and amortization (EBITDA) and (ii) a threshold of Euro 1 million.

 Based on this second bill of amendment the 30% will be lowered to 20% entailing a further limitation of the deductibility of interest for companies.
-In this respect we also refer to a recent study published by the Dutch Ministry of Finance on a more equal tax treatment of debt and equity (see our Website post of 15 September 2021).
+In this respect we also refer to a recent study published by the Dutch Ministry of Finance on a more equal tax treatment of debt and equity.
 In this study it is concluded that a lowering of the debt-equity bias is needed for various reasons but should preferable be achieved within an international context, for example through the so-called DEBRA initiative of the European Commission.

 We will keep you updated on further developments.
 Please do not hesitate to contact us in case of queries.